-Children and teens love high-level contact sports.
+Children, Young Adults and Sport InjuriesChildren and teens love high-level contact sports.
 They love cycling too.
 And they should enjoy it.
-Sports are healthy and fun activities that help them learn about team work, as well as grow and build their bodies properly.
+Sports are healthy and fun activities that help them learn about teamwork, as well as grow and build their bodies properly.
 But, if we know the facts, we also know that sports sometimes have a dark side.
-Minor injuries like scraped and skinned knees and elbows are not an issue here.
-But broken legs, injured ligaments and concussions are certainly far more serious.
+Minor children’s sports injuries like scraped and skinned knees and elbows are not an issue here.
+But broken legs, injured ligaments, and concussions are certainly far more serious.

 (Image courtesy of familytreemd.org)Joe Nocera’s opinion in his column about “The Cost of Football Glory” raised the issue that professional football, and all other sports activity, may be a bit aggressive, and that could affect the athlete’s whole life, not just his career.
-This same aggression, and often ambition, which leads to serious sport injuries can affect everyone, not just professional athletes.
+This same aggression and often ambition, which leads to serious sports injuries can affect everyone, not just professional athletes.